tmustafad/SixtPlatformScriptExecutor/README.md

  Util Package ==> In this package, I have created a static method for parsing  the Scripts.txt file to get the dependencies of the given script id.

  Test Package==> In this package, I have tested some cases based on the ids in the Scripts.txt file.
-Below is a test case and its corresponding results
+Below is a test case and its corresponding results  .You can find the Scripts.txt file in the root of the project

 The Scripts to in the file ==>